Vah1n1/Vah1n1/README.md

 ## Hi there 👋
-🔭I'm developing a data analysis program for astronomical data.
-This program will help me find patterns and commonalities in large data sets, which would otherwise be time- consuming.
 </br>💬 Ask me about space, physics and programming.
 </br>🌱Feel free to offer any advice.
 It will be well appreciated!
 <!--